tamilarasanrajendran13/tamilarasanrajendran13/README.md

-# 👋 Hello World!
-I'm Tam — Software Developer & Automation Architect from Toronto 🇨🇦
+# 👋 Hey there!
+I’m Tamilarasan — a Software Developer, Automation Architect, and AI Explorer based in Toronto 🇨🇦

 🔧 I build data-driven solutions that automate validation, detect anomalies, and streamline pipelines
 ⚙️ Working at the intersection of **Python**, **AI**, **Cloud**, and **Big Data**